rosaleseduardo/domain-driven-architecture-backend-application-sample/CONTRIBUTING.md

 expected to be associated to a single ticket number, it means that **only one commit is allowed per ticket assigned.** (if you need to update your branch with the latest changes from the main branch, please perform a rebase)

+   If you're unfamiliar with how to make a rebase, we have a helpful [tutorial](https://www.youtube.com/watch?v=DLadleLj0ic) video for you to watch.

 2. **Each commit must deliver a stable version of the app.**
 3. The commit must state the title of the task/subtask that was taken, **_e.g MDC-000 This is the title of the task_**